 GBT Training Workshop (in-person only): August 12-14 (Saturday afternoon - Monday afternoon)

 Applications will be open from March 1 to April 14.
-As there are a limited number of spaces available, we will review applications and alert accepted participants by May 1.
+As there are a limited number of spaces available, we will review applications and alert accepted participants early in May.
 If we have more applicants than spaces available, we will prioritize attendance by (1) graduate students, (2) applicants with single dish telescope proposals under review or who are actively using archival data, (3) professional scientists looking to gain understanding of the single dish telescopes before submitting a proposal in a future call, (4) all other applicants.

 The GBO Single Dish Summer School will provide students, post-docs, and experts in other fields of astronomy with both knowledge and practical experience of the techniques and applications of single-dish radio astronomy using the GBT as the primary example.
 The school will be based around an intensive series of lectures from experts, as well as hands-on radio-astronomy projects and tutorials.
 Topics to be covered include radio telescope fundamentals, key single-dish science areas, observing and calibration techniques, the impact of weather, the GBT observing procedures, software, and data reduction.
 The Summer School will be hybrid in-person/remote.

 An intensive GBT remote observer training workshop will be held immediately following the school for those who wish to obtain remote observing certification.
 The GBT training workshop will be for in-person participants only (no remote participation).
 You can register for both the Single Dish School and the GBT Training workshop on this page.